Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Introduction

-In recent years, the concept of differential privacy (DP) \citep{dwork2006calibrating} has become the mainstream in data privacy research and been gaining popularity among industry, business, government agencies for data collection and release in practice.
-Compared to the traditional post-hoc disclosure risk approaches that assess the \emph{absolute} risk, DP evaluates the \emph{incremental} risk that the adversary learns additional information about his target from the released information on top of what she already knows, which can be controlled for a pre-specified parameterized privacy loss.
-The privacy of the individuals who contribute to the released information is guaranteed at a pre-specified privacy loss regardless of the adversary's behaviors or background knowledge in the framework of DP.
-Different types of randomization mechanisms have been developed to release query results and statistics in general settings as well as for specific types of queries and analyses, incorporating the pre-specified privacy loss during the sanitization process.
-Results released from a DP mechanism are immune to post-processing and future-proof; that is, they do not leak additional information about the individuals if they are post-processed (e.g. transformation) after release and if there is additional information on these individuals in the future from other sources.
-In addition, DP satisfies composition and privacy amplification principles \citep{mcsherry2007mechanism,dwork2010boosting,kasiviswanathan2011can,abadi2016deep,mironov2017renyi}, making it attractive and convenient for privacy loss tracking and accounting when multiple sets of information are released from the same dataset.
+In recent years, differential privacy (DP) \citep{dwork2006calibrating} has become a mainstream notion in data privacy research and has been gaining popularity in industry, business, and government for data collection and release in practice.
+Compared to the traditional posthoc disclosure risk approaches that assess the absolute risk, DP evaluates the incremental risk that the adversary learns additional information about his/her target from the released information on top of what he/she already knows, which can be controlled for a pre-specified parameterized privacy loss.
+Different types of randomized mechanisms have been developed to release query results and statistics in general settings as well as for specific types of queries and analyses.
+Results released from a DP mechanism are immune to post-processing and future-proof; that is, there is no additional privacy leak about the individuals in the data where the results are based they are post-processed (e.g. transformation) after release or if there is additional information on these individuals in the future from other sources.
+In addition, DP satisfies privacy loss composability and amplification principles \citep{mcsherry2007mechanism, dwork2010boosting, kasiviswanathan2011can, abadi2016deep, mironov2017renyi}, making it attractive and convenient for privacy loss tracking and accounting and privacy cost savings when multiple query results are released from the same data.

-Despite the desirable properties of DP and successful stories of implementing it in practice, the concept per se is rather abstract, and appears less relatable and intuitive to practitioners compared to privacy and disclosure risk measures rooted in specific attack models and scenarios that are easy to understand and interpret.
+Despite the desirable properties of DP and successful stories in its deployment in practice, the concept itself is rather abstract and appears less relatable and intuitive to practitioners compared to some of the privacy and disclosure risk measures associated with specific attack models that are easy to understand and interpret.
 In particular, there is no universal guideline on the choice of privacy loss parameters, which are key to implementing differentially private mechanisms in practice.